 Foundations Interprofessional Collaborative Practice: Level One and Level Two Facilitator Training

 The Center offers an in depth training session to all facilitators to prepare them for facilitating the interprofessional teams prior to our required curricular offerings.
 These sessions are offered in the winter and fall prior to the Foundations of Interprofessional Colboration: Introduction to TeamSTEPPS offerings.
 The program is sponsored by the Center and are conducted by experienced faculty from our Curricular Planning committee who are experts in leading interprofessional teams.

 This program is designed to provide our educators with the necessary skills they need to facilitate interprofessional teams, provide them with the necessary tools to conduct highly-active, experiential learning and finally to provide them with logistical information about our Foundational Level programs.

 Teaching Series: Developing Teaching Skills for Interprofessional Environments (Contact Serra Goodman for information on current offerings).

-The CIPES PE Teaching Series is offered for faculty who are both new to Interprofessional Education or Practice as well as for those educators hoping to hone their skills with interprofessional teams.
+The CIPES Interprofessional Teaching Series is offered for faculty who are both new to Interprofessional Education or Practice as well as for those educators hoping to hone their skills with interprofessional teams.
 The series is designed for:

 (1) Increasing Interprofessional competencies